Difference Between Payroll and Income Taxes

 What are Income Taxes?

 It is a tax collected by the government of the country during the financial year on the income of the person.
-They are several objectives of collecting this tax; some of them are listed below:
+They are several objectives for collecting this tax; some of them are listed below:

-1. Economic Development: this is the main and first objective of government; they utilize the amount collected as income tax on the economic development.
+1. Economic Development: this is the main and first objective of government; they utilize the amount collected as income tax on economic development.
 It is used for overcoming the lack of capital in a country and raising the ratio of savings to national income.

 4. Reduction of BOP difficulties: income tax can also contribute to reducing the balance of payment difficulties.